sjl/.plan/README.markdown

   up for numbers for now.
 This is the first real Lisp/Prolog interop I've got, which is pretty cool.
 It also means I can excise the stupid number-munging code from [Hype][].

+* Refactored the Bones compiler to use structs in a few places instead of CLOS classes to reduce consing a bit.
+Also fixed a couple of other hot points and split apart the horrifically large `compiler.lisp` file.

+* Removed the functor table from the WAM.
+This is the first step toward making Bones GC-friendly.